arboleya/electrify/README.md

 See this folder as the `desktop layer` for your Meteor app.
 Remember to check out the `index.js` file, it constains the electrify start/stop usage.

+The `electrify.json` file will hold specific preferences for Electrify, such as plugins and so on.
+It's a WIP.

 # Customizing

 Let's see how one would be able to do a simple SplashScreen: